tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 implementation 'id.tru.sdk:tru-sdk-android:0.0.1'
 ```

-**TODO: Where did we set `minSdkVersion`?
-Should we do this when creating the Android project?
-If we state this earlier we can remove the following statement**

-** The `tru-sdk-android` is available on Android devices with minimum Android SDK Version 21 (Lollipop), therefore we have set minSdkVersion = 21.

 Create `api/RedirectManager.kt` to encapsulate obtaining a `TruSDK` instance and performing the network request with SubscriberCheck URL over the mobile data connection.

 ```kotlin